pololu/lsm6-arduino/README.md

 ### Hardware

-An [LSM6DS33 carrier](https://www.pololu.com/product/2736) can be purchased from Pololu's website.
-Before continuing, careful reading of the [product page](https://www.pololu.com/product/2736) as well as the LSM6 datasheet and application note is recommended.
+An LSM6 carrier can be purchased from Pololu's website.
+Before continuing, careful reading of the product page as well as the chip datasheet and application note is recommended.

 Make the following connections between the Arduino and the LSM6 board: